How I Lead

 3. I move fast, but I don’t leave people behind

-So I lead with two moves:
+So I lead with two deliberate moves:

 • I make the call.

 Top performers get real investment.
 Not vague praise.
+I also have a deep belief in people’s upside.

 They get: